mmartiniano/tweet-tracker/readme.md

 `python app.py [settings_file]`

-All set, the program will first try to authenticate your Twitter credentials and it has to accomplish this successfully to proceed.
-Then, the tracking process starts printing each tweet found until reach the threshold or manually canceling by pressing `CTRL + C`.
+All set, the program will first try to authenticate your Twitter credentials and it must accomplish this successfully to proceed.
+Then, the tracking process starts printing each tweet found until reach the threshold or after you manually canceling by pressing `CTRL + C`.

 The process splits tweet info into 4 fields: